rust-lang/rust-wiki-backup/Note-style-guide.md

 * Constructors are methods called `new` or `new_with_more_details`.
 * Constructors that simply convert from another type are methods called `from_foo`.
 * When writing a binding to an external library, put the raw C bindings in a module called `ffi` (rather than `ll`).
 Do not create high-level bindings called `hl`.
+* lifetime names are lowercase and are often simply 'a

 ## Trait naming